freepik-company/binwatch/README.md

   # console or json
   encoding: json

-# Server name of the binwatch instance.
+# Server id of the binwatch instance.
 Can be set via environment variable which will be replaced at runtime
 # It must have the format <hostname>:<port> or <ip>:<port> to be used in the hashring
-server_name: "$HOSTNAME:8080"
+server_id: "$HOSTNAME:8080"

 # Hashring configuration for HA and load balancing purposes
 hashring: